Nat Turner: Marriage and children

-Turner married an enslaved woman named Cherry, also spelled Chary.
+Turner married a slave woman named Cherry, also spelled Chary.
 (Note: However, historians still dispute exactly who Nat Turner's wife was.)
 It is thought that Turner and Cherry met and were married at Samuel Turner's plantation in the early 1820s.
 The couple had children; historians vary in believing that there were one, two, or three children (a daughter and possibly one or two sons, including one named Riddick).

 The family was separated after Samuel Turner died in 1823, when Turner was sold to Thomas Moore and his family was sold to Giles Reese.
-By 1831, his son was enslaved by Piety Reese and lived on a farm that was near the Travis farm where Turner was enslaved.
+By 1831, his son was enslaved by Piety Reese and lived on a farm that was near the Travis farm where Turner was a slave.
 However, in February 1831, Reese's son John used Turner's son as collateral for a family debt.
 One historian notes that Turner approached his conspirators for the rebellion days after his son was used as collateral.

 After the rebellion, the authorities beat and tortured Cherry Turner in hopes of finding her husband.
-On September 26, 1831, the Richmond Constitutional Whig published a story about the raiding of Reese plantation stating that, "some papers [were] given up by his wife, under the lash."
+On September 26, 1831, the Richmond Constitutional Whig published a story about the raiding of Reese plantation, stating that "some papers [were] given up by his wife, under the lash."